mozilla/source-map/README.md

 Creates a SourceNode from generated code and a SourceMapConsumer.

-- `code`: The generated code
+- `code`: The generated code.

-- `sourceMapConsumer` The SourceMap for the generated code
+- `sourceMapConsumer` The SourceMap for the generated code.

 - `relativePath` The optional path that relative sources in `sourceMapConsumer` should be relative to.